adrianmg/static-playground/README.md

 npm start
 ```

+This will also generate a `dist` folder with the compiled files so that you can deploy your project to any provider quickly.

 It will automatically start a local server at `http://localhost:3000`.
 You can customize what files are watched and other options in `res/bs-config.js`.

 If you visit `http://localhost:3001`, you will see a dashboard to customize other options from [Browsersync](https://browsersync.io).